-Additionally, in January of each year of this Agreement, the Postal Service shall provide the Union, at its request, with a computer tape containing the information it agreed to provide it on its membership in 2011 from the following files:
+Additionally, in January of each year of this Agreement, the Postal Service shall provide the Union, at its request, with electronic communication containing the information it agreed to provide it on its membership in 2016 from the following files:

 - 1. Salary History File

 - 2. Hours History File

 - 3. Employee Master File

 - 4. W 2 Information/Gross Salary File